BAJAJ BROKING

 = (₹2,50,000 - ₹40,000) / (300,000 + (60,000 × (₹35 / ₹20)))

-This calculation shows that LMN Ltd.’s diluted EPS is around ₹0.52 per share, accounting for potential dilution from outstanding stock options.
-We see a significant difference between this figure and the Basic EPS of ₹0.83 per share, illustrating how dilutive securities can impact a company’s earnings per share.
+This math demonstrates that LMN Ltd.'s diluted EPS is about ₹0.52 per share, which takes into account the possibility of dilution from stock options that are still available.
+There is a big gap between this number and the Basic EPS of ₹0.83 per share.
+This shows how dilutive securities can affect a company's earnings per share.

 Criteria